module-federation/next-transpile-modules/README.md

 - `transpileModules` String[]: modules to be transpiled
 - `options` Object (optional)
-  - `resolveSymlinks` Boolean: Enable symlinks resolution to their real path by Webpack (default to `false`)
+  - `resolveSymlinks` Boolean: Enable symlinks resolution to their real path by Webpack (default to `true`)
   - `debug` Boolean: Display some informative logs in the console (can get noisy!) (default to `false`)
   - `__unstable_matcher` (path) => boolean: Custom matcher that will override the default one.
 Don't use it.

 #### Note on `resolveSymlinks`

 Node.js resolution is based on the fact that symlinks are resolved.
-Not resolving them will alter the behavior, but there are some cases where the alternative behavior makes things a lot easier:
+Not resolving them will alter the behavior, but there are some cases where the alternative behavior makes things a lot easier.

+If:

 - You are using `npm/yarn link` to link packages into node_modules.
 - You are using `npm` with `file:` dependencies that live outside of your project directory
   - `npm` will create symlinks in this case.
 Yarn will copy instead.

-If this **doesn't** apply to your use case **you should set `resolveSymlinks: true`**, which results in the original behavior and **better performance**.
+**you should set `resolveSymlinks: false`**, which results which will make things work as expected.

-The following thing will use symlinks, but work great with `resolveSymlinks: true`:
+For other scenarios like:

 - `pnpm`
-- `yarn` workspaces
+- `yarn/npm` workspaces
 - `yarn 2` portals

-#### Note on Webpack 5 support

-Since `6.2.0` (with `next@10.0.6`), Webpack 5 support is automatically enabled via the `future.webpack5` flag, but is experimental and may break in any patch or minor release (from both `next` or `@module-federation/next-transpile-modules`) without any warning, be careful!
+you should keep `resolveSymlinks: true` (default).

 #### Examples